-Founded in 1856, Niagara University is a comprehensive institution, blending the best of a liberal arts and professional education, grounded in a values-based, Catholic tradition.
+Founded in 1856, Niagara University is a comprehensive institution, blending the best of a liberal arts and professional education and grounded in a values-based, Catholic tradition.
 With more than 80 majors, nearly 60 minors, six pre-professional options, and 4+1 combined master’s programs, NU students are immersed in meaningful real-world learning opportunities from the moment they step foot on the university’s beautiful campus.

-Niagara’s colleges of Arts and Sciences, Business Administration, Education, and Hospitality and Tourism Management offer programs at the baccalaureate, master’s and doctoral level.
+Niagara’s colleges of Arts and Sciences, Business Administration, Education, and Hospitality and Tourism Management offer programs at the baccalaureate, master’s, and doctoral level.
 All four of the university’s academic colleges have received the highest rankings from the top accreditation boards in their fields.
-In addition, the university offers an award-winning Academic Exploration program for students who are undecided about their academic major.
+In addition, the university offers an award-winning Academic Exploration program for students who are undecided about their major.

 A student-to-faculty ratio of 11:1 and an average class size of approximately 19 allow for personal attention and classroom interaction.
-The faculty members at Niagara are internationally renowned for their abilities as researchers and teachers, helping students to accomplish things they never thought possible.
+The faculty members at Niagara are internationally renowned for their abilities as researchers and teachers, helping students accomplish things they never thought possible.
 A recent survey indicated that 97 percent of Niagara’s graduating class was employed or enrolled in graduate school within one year of graduation.

-Niagara offers a wide variety of entertainment options on- and off-campus, including trips to professional sporting events, local landmarks, concerts, malls, restaurants and cultural festivals in the U.S. and nearby Ontario, Canada.
+Niagara offers a wide variety of entertainment options on- and off-campus, including trips to professional sporting events, local landmarks, concerts, malls, restaurants, and cultural festivals in the U.S. and nearby Ontario, Canada.
 And with 18 Division I athletics programs, there are numerous chances for NU students to put their “Purple Pride” on full display.

 Get to know Niagara University

 - International Student Organization